mikeschaekermann/mikeschaekermann.github.io/_posts/2016-02-06-notes-on-machine-learning.md

 **Techniques to avoid overfitting:**

-* Stop learning when the curve for testing accuracy, plotted against the tree size, goes down again; this is in practice sometimes hard to achieve because the curve might exhibit high fluctuation
+* Stop learning when the curve for testing accuracy, plotted against the tree size, has reached its global peak; in practice, this is sometimes sometimes hard to achieve because the curve might exhibit high fluctuation
 * Pruning of statistically irrelevant nodes in a bottom-up fashion
   * Remove nodes that improve testing accuracy by less than some threshold
   * Regularization: add a penalty term that reflects the tree complexity (e.g., $\|T\|=$ #leaves in the tree) and remove leaves with a negative "regularized" error reduction: $Q_\tau-\sum_{a \in A}p_\tau(A=a)Q_{\tau a}-\lambda\|T\|$

 ## K-Nearest Neighbors

-In the limit, single-attribute thresholding to construct decision trees for attributes with continouous inputs will lead to a full tree with one example per tree.
-Decision boundaries will always axis-aligned.
+In the limit, single-attribute thresholding to construct decision trees for attributes with continuous inputs will lead to a full tree with one input example per leaf.
+Decision boundaries will always be axis-aligned.
 A better approach without this restriction is $K$-Nearest Neighbors.

 **Approach:**

 * Let $knn(x)$ be the $K$ nearest neighbors of $x$ according to distance $d$
-* Label $y_x=mode(\{y_x' \ \| \ x' \in knn(x)\})$, i.e., the most frequent label among the $K$ nearest neighbors
+* Label $y_x=mode(\{y_x' \mid x' \in knn(x)\})$, i.e., the most frequent label among the $K$ nearest neighbors
 * $K$ controls the degree of smoothing and can be optimized using $k$-fold cross-validation (if $K$ is too small this will lead to overfitting; if $K$ is too high this will lead to underfitting)

 **Comparison of complexity** between decision trees and $K$-Nearest Neighbors with respect to: